philc/book-notes/an elegant puzzle - will larson.md

       it can be the cornerstone in your efforts to grow an inclusive organization."
 * Career (chap 6)
   * Opportunities
     * Promise change, not necessarily growth.
-Working on a static team at a rocketship company doesn't necessarily mean high career growth.
+Working on a static team at a rocket ship company doesn't necessarily mean high career growth.
   * Give interviewers a sabbatical so they don't burn out on interviewing.
 E.g. 1 month of interviewing, then 1 month off.
 Batching.
   * Recruiting
-    * Recommends eng managers do 1hr a week of cold sourcing, to build empathy with the process and to encourage hands on changes.
+    * Recommends eng managers do 1hr a week of cold sourcing, to build empathy with the process and to encourage hands on changes to the recruiting process.
   * Career ladders
     * Advises being tolerant of career ladder proliferation.
 But only spend time refining a ladder with > 10 people on it.